Rumyra/VJing/README.md

-# vjing
+# VJing

-First VJing repo
+First VJing repo - getting some visuals in the browser, adding audio analysing functionlity and MIDI controlling.